Approachability in unknown games: Online learning meets multi-objective optimization: Some thoughts on the optimality of target functions

-\paragraph{Example 1: all the $\alpha_x$ are admissible.} We illustrate the general existence result of Lemma~\ref{lm:existadm} by showing that in Example~1 of Section~\ref{sec:ex}, the target functions $\alpha_x$ are admissible, for all $x \in [0,1]$.
-Our proof will be sketched only and it follows the methodology used therein to prove Lemma~\ref{lm:notach}.
-We fix any strategy of the decision-maker achieving a target function $\varphi \leq \alpha_x$, for some fixed $x \in [0,1]$, and we show that necessarily, $\varphi = \alpha_x$.
+\paragraph{Example 1: all the target functions associated with the $\Psi_x \equiv (x,1-x)$ are admissible.} We illustrate the general existence result of Lemma~\ref{lm:existadm} by showing that in Example~1 the target functions $\varphi_x = \varphi^{\Psi_x}$ associated with the constant response functions $\Psi_x \equiv (x,1-x)$ are admissible, for all $x \in [0,1]$.
+This corresponds to the case when the decision-maker chooses the mixed action $(x,1-x)$ at all rounds.
+In particular, the proof of Lemma~\ref{lm:xstar} indicates that $\varphi_1 = \varphi^{x^\star}$, the latter is thus admissible unlike in Example~2.